Creating a Twilio WhatsApp or SMS Bot

-Follow this step-by-step guide to creating a Twilio SMS bot:
+Follow this step-by-step guide to connecting your WhatsApp or SMS bot to Twilio:

 - First of all, you'll need a Twilio account.
 Head over to https://www.twilio.com and sign up.